UK says Russia tried to meddle in election by leaking U.S. trade documents | Politics

 "Whilst there is no evidence of a broad-spectrum Russian campaign against the General Election, any attempt to interfere in our democratic processes is completely unacceptable," Raab said.
 "The government reserves the right to respond with appropriate measures in the future."
 RUSSIA TO SET OUT ITS RESPONSE

-Asked about Raab's comments, Russia's foreign ministry declined immediate comment but said it would set out a response later on Thursday.
 President Vladimir Putin, a former KGB officer, has laughed off similar allegations in the past.
-Raab made his comments hours after parliament's intelligence and security committee said it would next week publish a long-delayed report into Russian influence in British politics.
+Raab made his comments hours after parliament's intelligence and security committee said it would publish a long-delayed report into Russian influence in British politics.

 A spokesman for Johnson said it was "nonsense" to suggest the government had issued the statement to detract from that report.
 Relations between London and Moscow hit a post-Cold War low in 2018 when Britain blamed Moscow for trying to kill former double agent Sergei Skripal with a Soviet-developed nerve agent on British soil.
 Russia denied it was to blame.